-Naproxen enteric-coated tablets is a nonsteroidal anti-inflammatory drug (NSAID).
+Naproxen enteric-coated tablets are a nonsteroidal anti-inflammatory drug (NSAID).
 It may cause an increased risk of serious and sometimes fatal heart and blood vessel problems (eg, a heart attack, stroke).
 The risk may be greater if you already have heart problems or if you take naproxen enteric-coated tablets for a long time.
 Do not use naproxen enteric-coated tablets right before or after bypass heart surgery.

 Naproxen enteric-coated tablets may cause an increased risk of serious and sometimes fatal stomach ulcers and bleeding.
 Elderly patients may be at greater risk.
 This may occur without warning signs.

-Naproxen enteric-coated tablets is used for:
+Naproxen enteric-coated tablets are used for:

 Treating rheumatoid arthritis, osteoarthritis, juvenile arthritis, and ankylosing spondylitis.
 It may also be used for other conditions as determined by your doctor.

-Naproxen enteric-coated tablets is an NSAID.
+Naproxen enteric-coated tablets are an NSAID.
 Exactly how it works is not known.
 It may block certain substances in the body that are linked to inflammation.
 NSAIDs treat the symptoms of pain and inflammation.
 They do not treat the disease that causes those symptoms.